 If a member of your household tests positive for coronavirus, they must self-isolate.
-All other members · · · · · · · · · · · · · · · · · · · of the household must self-quarantine for 10 days or 5 days if PCR test is negative, even if they have been vaccinated or have had coronavirus before.
-Face coverings • Face masks while moving around and 1.5-metre distancing are required at all locations where people have assigned seats, such as restaurants, bars, cinemas and theatres.
-This means fewer people can be admitted to these locations. - Tace masks must be worn in all muoor public spaces, including supermarkets, train stations and restaurants.
-COVID Pass Digital COVID Certificate (DCC) • Everyone aged 13 and over must show a coronavirus entry pass at certain locations, for example, to go to a bar or restaurant, an event, the cinema or theatre, or to a sports match. • If you are visiting the Netherlands and would like to attend an activity, you can use your EU DCC, that is, proof of vaccination or proof of recovery of COVID-19.
+All other members of the household must self-quarantine for 10 days or 5 days if PCR test is negative, even if they have been vaccinated or have had coronavirus before.
+Eaco covarings Face coverings Face masks while moving around and 1.5-metre distancing are required at all locations where people have assigned seats, such as restaurants, bars, cinemas and theatres.
+This means fewer people can be admitted to these locations.
+Face masks must be worn in all indoor public spaces, including supermarkets, train stations and restaurants.
+COVID Pass Digital COVID Certificate (DCC) Everyone aged 13 and over must show a coronavirus entry pass at certain locations, for example, to go to a bar or restaurant, an event, the cinema or theatre, or to a sports match. • If you are visiting the Netherlands and would like to attend an activity, you can use your EU DCC, that is, proof of vaccination or proof of recovery of COVID-19.
 If you don't have a DCC, you will need a negative test result to attend.
 2G coronavirus entry pass At the moment, a 3G admission policy (proof of vaccination, proof of recovery or negative test result) applies in certain sectors.
 Under the government's proposed 2G policy it will be possible to require visitors at certain locations to show a coronavirus entry pass based on proof of vaccination or recovery only.
 These locations may include high-risk settings in the cultural, hospitality and events sectors as well as non-essential locations such as amusement parks and zoos.
 Coronavirus entry passes at places of work Government wants to make it possible to require people to show a coronavirus entry pass at their place of work.
-Under the Coronavirus Entry Passes (Temporary Expansion) Bill employees will be required to show a coronavirus entry pass in sectors where customers are also required to do show one (such as the hospitality, cultural and non-essential retail sectors) and at places of work where the risk of infection is high.
-Which places of work will be designated 'high risk' and when the requirement will enter into force will be Which places of work will be designated 'high risk' and when the requirement will enter into force will be determined later by way of ministerial orders. determined later by way or ministerial orders.
+Under the Coronavirus Entry Passes (Temporary Expansion) Bill employees will be required to show a coronavirus entry pass in sectors where customers are also required to do show one (such as the hospitality, cultural and non-essential retail sectors) and at places of work where the risk of infection is high. • Which places of work will be designated 'high risk' and when the requirement will enter into force will be determined later by way of ministerial orders.
 Coronavirus entry passes for non-essential shops and services The government has proposed making it possible to require people to show a coronavirus entry pass in order to access to non-essential shops and non-essential services in public spaces.
 These plans will be debated in the Senate soon.
 Coronavirus entry passes in secondary vocational and higher education If existing measures prove insufficient to prevent the spread of the virus, there is a risk that education will have to move online again.
-The government believes education should be offered in-person if at all possible.
+The government believes education should be offered in-person if at all possible. gr